Zero Emissions Race: Solar Taxi (2006 - 2008)

 Passengers included UN Secretary-General Ban Ki-moon, Monaco's Prince Albert, Hollywood filmmaker James Cameron, New York Mayor Michael Bloomberg and Sweden's Prime Minister Fredrik Reinfeldt.

 Zero Emissions Race (2010 - 2011)

-After his first Trip, Palmer followed up his historic solar-powered trip around the world by organizing the Zero Emissions Race.
-With the Zero Emissions Race, Palmer invited drivers from all over the world to drive their own car around the world.
-The only condition is that the energy used by each electric vehicle be offset by the generation of electricity via renewable energy forms (sun, wind, wave, geothermal, etc.) at designated production facilities in the racers’ home countries.
+After his historic solar-powered trip around the world, Palmer followed up by organizing the Zero Emissions Race.
+With the Zero Emissions Race, Palmer invited international teams to drive their own cars around the world.
+The only condition is that the energy used by each electric vehicle be offset by the generation of electricity via renewable energy forms (sun, wind, wave, geothermal, etc.) at designated production facilities in the racers' home countries.
 Four teams took up Palmer's invitation and, as of October 2010, they are in the midst of an 80-day EV journey around the world.